7 Causes for Conflict in Marriage and How to Resolve Them

 4. Allocation of time to marriage and personal pursuits

-You have the same 24 hours as you had when you were unattached or single, but how do you now allocate time to yourself, career, personal hobbies, friends, family and the latest addition to your life – your spouse.
-And since you have been dispensed with the unsolicited, but useful advice by your friends and family – marriage needs work, you also have the challenging task of nurturing your marriage with your spouse in the best possible way.
+You have the same 24 hours as you had when you were unattached or single, but how do you now allocate time to yourself, your career, personal hobbies, friends, family, and the latest addition to your life – your spouse?
+And since you have been dispensed with unsolicited but useful advice by your friends and family – marriage needs work; you also have the challenging task of nurturing your marriage with your spouse in the best possible way.

 Exhausting much, did you say?